choraria/gas-url-shortener/README.md

 ## Google Sheets & Script stage

 1. Create a new [Spreadsheet](https://docs.google.com/spreadsheets/)
-   - **DO NOT** add new sheets manually or rename the existing, default 'Sheet1' either; the script would automatically do that in the `setup` phase
+   - **DO NOT** add new sheets manually or rename the existing (default) 'Sheet1' either; the script would automatically do that in the `setup` phase
-2. Make a copy of [my script](https://script.google.com/d/1wdNu632PfJNv0iCCNLjA-9nARemz7DLcK28Lio6YdVNMP3iEtOUtR4_R/edit?usp=sharing) **OR** Create a new [Google Apps Script](https://script.google.com/home/start) and then copy > paste all the code that's available in [apps-script](apps-script/)
+2. Make a copy of [my script](https://script.google.com/d/1wdNu632PfJNv0iCCNLjA-9nARemz7DLcK28Lio6YdVNMP3iEtOUtR4_R/edit?usp=sharing) **OR** Create a new [Google Apps Script](https://script.google.com/home/start) and then copy > paste all the code that's available in [apps-script](apps-script/) within their respective files
-   - in case you do not know how to create a fresh Apps Script seperately (i.e. without going through to **Tools > Script Editor**), refer [this](https://script.gs/disassociate-scripts-from-sheets-and-other-tools/)
+   - in case you do not know how to create a fresh Apps Script seperately (i.e. without going through to **Tools > Script Editor**), refer [this article](https://script.gs/disassociate-scripts-from-sheets-and-other-tools/)
 3. In the **Code.gs** file, replace the `sheetID` with the Spreadsheet ID that you could find from the URL of your newly created sheet in step 1
    - referring to the `https://docs.google.com/spreadsheets/d/`**RandomStringOfCharactersHere**`/edit`
-4. Right below the `sheetID`, also add your domain name under `customDomain` & a name that you'd want to display under `serviceName`
+4. Right below the `sheetID`, fill in your domain name under `customDomain` & a name that you'd want to display under `serviceName`
    - Note: You **DO NOT** need to purchase a seperate SSL certificate as `https` will be enforced in the coming stages, when we start working with Github Pages
 5. Save the script - **DO NOT** deploy as webapp or run any function at this stage.
-Simply save the script and it might prompt you for a file name, if that has not already been setup
+Simply save the script and if it prompts you for a file name, if it did not already, then provide a name and let the script save
 6. Navigate to the `Setup.gs` script file within apps script and run the `setup` function.
 Here, it would ask you to authorise the script - **do it**!
-This would do 3 things:
+The function would do 3 things:
    - create a new sheet that would store/contain your slug and long URL tuple, along with the date on which it was created
    - create another sheet that would store a list of banned keywords that you could define, as required
    - delete the default 'Sheet1'